 - Connect with community organizations, industry partners, and other educators to expand what you can offer your students.

-- Support students who are historically underrepresented in STEAM fields to thrive in school and in the economy.
+- Support students who are historically underrepresented in STEAM fields to thrive in school and the economy.

 EMSP needs your help and would like to invite you to become a part of our partnership by filling out the form below.
 EMSP convenes leaders from community organizations, local businesses, and organizations like yours to work towards an East Multnomah County where all people, particularly underserved communities, have equitable access to and are engaged in Science, Technology, Engineering, Art, and Math (STEAM).
 We strengthen our partnership by welcoming members from a wide range of industries and sectors to build stronger relationships, share resources, and better integrate our community serving systems.